 Kids are a lot of work.
 And if your friend has multiple children?
 And they’re young kids?
 That business is time-consuming.

-Other ways that you can make hanging out easier for your parent friends?
+Other ways that you can make hanging out easier for your parent friends:

-* Go to their house for dinner and bring the main dish
+- Go to their house for dinner and bring the main dish

-* Meet them some place that is both child and adult friendly
+- Meet them some place that is both child and adult friendly

-* If your friend is a stay-at-home parent, drop by their place during the middle of weekday (if that’s possible.)
+- If your friend is a stay-at-home parent, drop by their place during the middle of weekday (if that’s possible.)
 They’re more likely to be free/bored and want company

-* Make sure your friends know that you’re coming to see them and they don’t need to cook you anything/put on makeup/clean the house for youDon’t assume they can’t/don’t want to hang out
+- Make sure your friends know that you’re coming to see them and they don’t need to cook you anything/put on makeup/clean the house for youDon’t assume they can’t/don’t want to hang out

 Don’t keep pointing out how different your lives are now

 Not unlike your investments, you should diversify your friend portfolio.
 What happens if you met all your friends at work and then you get laid off?
 Or if you met all your buddies playing Magic and you’re ready to leave the world of cards?